skyshoumeng/Subclassified-Loss/README.md

 ####

-Our code is very easy to use, Simply replace the loss function mmseg/models/loss/cross_entropy_loss.py
+Our code is very easy to use, simply replace the loss function mmseg/models/loss/cross_entropy_loss.py under the mmsegmenation framework with the code we provide.

 ####
-under the mmsegmenation framework with the code we provide.

-####

-For the training details, please refer to the instructions provided in mmsegmentation code base.
+For the training details, please refer to the instructions provided in mmsegmentation codebase.

 ####